Skip to content

 HOSTS

-Data in the HOST Explorer is directly sourced from collection tasks, covering host performance Metrics (such as CPU, memory, disk, network, etc.), resource usage, and configuration status details.
-Collection tasks gather data from target hosts at a preset frequency (approximately every 5 minutes) and store it in the workspace DATABASE.
+Data in the HOST Explorer is directly sourced from collection tasks, covering host performance metrics (such as CPU, memory, disk, network, etc.), resource usage, and configuration status details.
+Collection tasks gather data from target hosts at a preset frequency (approximately every 5 minutes) and store it in the workspace database.

-Data Display
+Data Presentation

 Host List